 Quality of Fixtures and Finishes

 Higher-end fixtures take more time to install correctly.
 Wall-hung vanities, concealed cisterns, frameless shower screens, and feature tiles all require precision work and specialist trade time.
-A standard fit-off might take a plumber half a day, while a premium fit-off with wall-hung fixtures can take a full day or more.
+A standard fit-off might take a plumber half a day, while a premium fit-off with wall-hung fixtures takes a full day or more.

 Site Access, Age of Home, and Compliance